Data Processing Agreement

 3.1.
 CANDDi shall:

-3.1.1. implement appropriate technical and organisational measures for the fulfilment of the Client’s obligation to respond to requests by Data Subjects to exercise their rights of access, rectification or erasure, to restrict or object to processing of Personal Data, or to data portability; and
+3.1.1. implement appropriate technical and organizational measures for the fulfilment of the Client’s obligation to respond to requests by Data Subjects to exercise their rights of access, rectification or erasure, to restrict or object to processing of Personal Data, or to data portability; and

 3.1.2. if a Data Subject makes a written request to CANDDi to exercise any of the rights referred to in clause 3.1.1, forward the request to the Client promptly and shall, upon the Client’s reasonable written request, provide the Client with all co-operation and assistance reasonably requested by the Client in relation to that request to enable the Client to respond to that request in compliance with applicable deadlines and information requirements.